 Anyone can develop skin cancer.
-The major cause is over exposure to ultraviolet (UV) radiation from the sun or artificial sources such as solariums.
+The main cause is over-exposure to ultraviolet (UV) radiation from the sun or artificial sources such as solariums.

-Australia has one of the highest rates of skin cancer in the world, with two in three Australians developing some form of skin cancer before they reach the age of 70.
+Australia has one of the highest rates of skin cancer in the world.
+At least two in three Australians develop some form of skin cancer before they reach the age of 70.

 Each year, over 2,000 Australians die from skin cancer, yet skin cancer is one of the most preventable cancers.
-Every additional decade of high sun exposure or solarium use further increases the risk of melanoma (the most dangerous form of skin cancer).
+Every extra decade of high UV exposure further increases your risk of melanoma (the most dangerous form of skin cancer).

 Skin cancer in Victoria